Multi-Language Streaming FAQ

-A broadcast for Translate at Home can be sent with any encoder (= video + mono or stereo audio) or third-party solution that can send an RTMP or SRT broadcast (eg. vMix, Zoom).
+A broadcast for Translate at Home must contain a single video and audio stream (mono or stereo).
+This can be sent with any encoder, in-browser studio or third-party solution that supports RTMP or SRT broadcasting (eg. vMix, Zoom).
 You can add any number of languages in Clevercast.

 Stereo panning for 2 languages

 If you only need 2 languages, you can send a stereo broadcast over RTMP or SRT with both languages panned left and right.
 This can be done with any encoder.